helsenorge/helsenorgelab.no/README.md

 # Front-end assets

-To build front-end assets you will additionally need to run the following commands in the `norwegian_ehalth/static_src folder`:
+To build front-end assets you will additionally need to run the following commands in the `website/static_src` folder:

  ```bash
 npm install
 npm run build:prod
 ```

 After any change to the CSS or Javascript you will need to run the build command again, either in the vm or on your host machine.
-See the [Front-end tooling docs](norwegian_ehealth/norwegian_ehealth/static_src/README.md) for further details.
+See the [Front-end tooling docs](website/static_src/README.md) for further details.

 ## Deployment